-Jennifer Cummings-Tutmaher, Director of Enrollment & Student Success
+Jennifer Cummings-Tutmaher, Director of Enrollment & Student Success (Celebrating Women in the Workplace)

 March is Women’s History Month, when we celebrate the contributions of women to events in history and contemporary society.
 With this series, we intend to highlight some of Northern Pennsylvania Regional College’s (NPRC) women and their contributions to the College and higher education as a whole.